mcropper14/mcropper14/README.md

-## 👋 Hi there, I'm Myra
+## Hi there, I'm Myra

-🎓 I am pursuing my Master of Science in Electrical and Computer Engineering at **Carnegie Mellon University**.
+ I am pursuing my Master of Science in Electrical and Computer Engineering at **Carnegie Mellon University**.

-💼 Currently interning at **EverWatch**, working on **Machine Learning Systems**.
+ Currently interning at **EverWatch**, working on **Machine Learning Systems**.

-🚗 My research interests focus on designing **safe, interpretable autonomous driving systems**, especially in challenging edge-case scenarios.
+ My research interests focus on designing **safe, interpretable autonomous driving systems**, especially in challenging edge-case scenarios.

-📫 How to reach me: [mcropper@andrew.cmu.edu] or connect on [LinkedIn](https://www.linkedin.com/in/myra-cropper-40ba0a250/).
+ How to reach me: mcropper@andrew.cmu.edu or connect on [LinkedIn](https://www.linkedin.com/in/myra-cropper-40ba0a250/).